screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 ##### Authentication & Authorization

-Use sd token to only allow requests from SD API
+Use sd-token to only allow requests from SD API

 ##### POST DATA